srlkonline/BMI-Calculator/README.md

-# Web Scraping
+# Python Projects – Data Cleaning, EDA & Web Scraping

--Collected data from a real website using requests and BeautifulSoup
+This repository showcases Python-based projects focused on data cleaning, exploratory data analysis (EDA), and web scraping.
+The goal is to extract, prepare, and explore data to uncover meaningful insights and support further analysis.

--Parsed HTML content to extract relevant tables and elements
+# Data Cleaning & Preprocessing:

--Handled pagination and dynamic content (if any)
+-Handling missing or null values

--Exported scraped data into a CSV file for further analysis
+-Removing duplicates and irrelevant records

-# Data Cleaning
+-Standardizing data types and formats

--Removed duplicate entries to ensure data integrity
+-Dealing with outliers and inconsistent entries

--Handled missing or null values using imputation or deletion
+# Exploratory Data Analysis (EDA):

--Converted data types (e.g., dates, numeric values)
+-Descriptive statistics and summary metrics

--Standardized inconsistent formats and categories
+-Data visualization for trends and patterns

--Renamed columns for better readability and structure
+-Correlation analysis and feature relationships

-# Exploratory Data Analysis (EDA)
+-Grouped and time-based analysis

--Analyzed distributions using histograms and box plots
+# Web Scraping:

--Explored relationships with scatter plots and correlation heatmaps
+-Extracting structured data from dynamic and static websites

--Identified trends, outliers, and patterns in the dataset
+-Parsing HTML content using BeautifulSoup, Selenium, or Scrapy

--Grouped and aggregated data using groupby and pivot tables
+-Cleaning and storing scraped data in structured formats (CSV, JSON, or databases)

--Summarized key findings and visualized with matplotlib and seaborn
+# Tools & Libraries Used:

-# Tech Used
+-Python – Core programming language

--Python 3.x
+-Pandas & NumPy – For data manipulation and cleaning

--Jupyter Notebook
+-Matplotlib & Seaborn – For data visualization during EDA

-# Libraries:
+-BeautifulSoup / Requests / Selenium / Scrapy – For web scraping

--requests, BeautifulSoup (Web Scraping)
+-Jupyter Notebook – For code execution and reporting

--pandas, numpy (Data Wrangling)
+-SQLite / CSV / JSON – For storing cleaned or scraped data

--matplotlib, seaborn (Data Visualization)
+-Optional: Regular Expressions, tqdm, time, lxml, and other scraping utilities